Skip to main content

 Tags

-Tags are client-sourced values from the app.
-Use them for app-observed preferences, local state, and behavior.
+Use tags for app-observed preferences, state, and behavior:

 Sendrealm.addTags(